Mounds of History

 This is a brief sketch of the native peoples of various cultures known to have made their homes in the old Military Tract from the retreat of the glaciers until a new inundation—this time of aggressive Euro-American settlers—swept them west.
 While Indians occupied every region of Illinois at some time or other, the history of western Illinois along the great rivers that frame it is especially rich.

-This material is taken from my never-published guide to the history and culture of Illinois.
+This material is taken from See Illinois, my never-published guide to the history and culture of Illinois.
+(See Publications for more about that project.)
 Some of it appears in my book, Corn Kings & One-Hose Thieves.

 Local histories record the presence in McDonough County’s Bethel Township of an irregular row of as many as 20 hillocks, ranging up to six feet high and up to 25 feet wide at their bases.
 Souvenir hunters found the mounds to be treasure troves of stone axes, spear and arrow heads, ornaments, and human bones.
 More systematic investigations of such mounds began in the 1930s, when archaeologists from the University of Chicago were attracted to what came to be known as the Ogden-Fettie Mound Group, a group of about 30 mounds on the grounds of the Dickson Mounds Museum in Fulton County.
-(Some of the artifacts found at Ogden-Fettie (the site includes the remains of the village of the Middle Woodland peoples who built them) are on show at the Dickson Mounds Museum; others rest in the Illinois State Museum’s collection in Springfield.)
+(The site includes the remains of the village of the Middle Woodland peoples who built them.)
+Happily, these artifacts were salvaged for science; some are on show at the Dickson Mounds Museum, and others rest in the Illinois State Museum’s collection in Springfield.